nikithabaddi/corefactors-crm/README.md

 - Update `Header.jsx` for logo and navigation
 - Modify `HeroSection.jsx` for main content
 - Customize `CookieDialog.jsx` for booking form
+- Use `FeatureCards.jsx` for interactive feature cards
+- Use `Features.jsx` for the features section
+- Use `Workflows.jsx` for the workflows section
+- Use `Testimonials.jsx` for the testimonials section
+- Use `Cta.jsx` for the call-to-action section
+- Use `CrmBoxes.jsx` for the CRM boxes section

 ## 📱 Responsive Design